 To top it off, I had a wonderful, supportive, and successful husband.
 Beautiful, healthy children.
 A close extended family, and a network of friends that supported me.
 We lived in a beautiful home in a wonderful town.
 Most people would have said my life was a success.

 But, inside I was a wreck.
 I was exhausted.
 Not just physically, but mentally.
 The grind had worn me down, and when people asked me where I found joy in my life, I mumbled an obligatory response about my children that never touched my heart.
 I felt like I was letting everyone down.
 At home, I worried obsessively about my career.
 At work, I was exhausted and guilt-ridden about my inability to be the woman, wife, and mother I wanted to be.

-I tried everything I knew to do.
-I got up early.
-I stayed up late.
-I read.
-I listened to podcasts.
-I wrote to-do lists.
+So, I tried everything I knew to do.
+I got up early and stayed up late, I read, listened to podcasts and wrote to-do lists.
 I set hard boundaries around my working hours, leaving the emails and laptop behind.
 But, family dinners, trips to the zoo, and even kissing my kids good night were often clouded by my fretting about the office.
 I tried to pour it on at work, sealing my personal life away in a box and pushing myself to be more and more productive.
 But, the guilt I felt was crippling.
 Like a cement block I carried around my neck every day.

 I knew there had to be a better way to live.
 I made a list of what I considered to be the best things in my life – fun with my family, faith, challenging work that made a difference in the world, laughter, good music, quiet, the outdoors – and I vowed that I would find a way to have more of those things.
 More of the best in my life.

 I spent a long time learning how to make more room in my life for those things.
 How to take real personal responsibility for my life – my feelings, my actions, and the things I was creating.
 I learned how to make choices to get me where I really wanted to go.
 And, I learned to figure out what really mattered to me.